 The school is a two storey building with large classrooms and lots of windows.
-It houses nine divisions, a before and after school daycare, a large library with a music area, computer lab and large gym with a stage.
+It houses 10 divisions, a large library with a music area, computer lab and large gym with a stage.

 Miss Lillian Savory History